binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### AWS

+AWS is continually announcing and releasing new products, features and configuration options.
+The attack surface just keeps expanding.
+AWS does an incredible job of providing security features and options for its customers, but... just as the [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/) states, "_security in the cloud is the responsibility of the customer_".
+That is right, AWS provide the security, you have to decide to use it and educate yourself on doing so.
+Obviously if you are reading this, you are already well down this path.
+If you fail to use and configure what AWS has provided correctly, your attackers will at the very minimum use your resources for evil, and you will foot the bill.
+Even more likely, they will attack and steal your business assets, and bring your organisation to its knees.

 #### Password-less sudo

 Password-less sudo.
 A low privileged user can operate with root privileges.
 This is essentially as bad as root logins.